 Reader 2: Gen. 24 Gen 25 Before he died, Abraham arranged to find a bride for his son from among his ancestors in Mesopotamia.
 Isaac married a young woman named Rebekah, wh eventually became pregnant with twin sons who violently wrestled within her.
 When Rebekah asked the LORD about what was happening, He told her that the younger son would be the chosen heir of the family - not the elder son.
 Reader 3: Gen. 27 Gen. 28-30 After the twins were born and raised, Rebekah helped Jacob to "steal" the blessing of the firstborn from Esau, who then fled to live with his mother's brother Laban in Aram.
 While working for Laban, Jacob married Leah and Rachel, who - together with their handmaidens - bore him 12 sons and a daughter.
 Reader 4: Gen. 31 -33 After years of being exploited by Laban, Jacob and his family finally returned to the land of Canaan, though before before getting there Jacob had a vision as he wrestled with his identity and was renamed "Israel."
 After he was reconcilled to his brother Esau, he went to Shechem and built an altar to Elohei Yisrael - the God of Israel.
 Reader 1: Gen. 35 - Gen. 37:12 Sometime later God instructed Jacob to go to Bethel, where he had his earlier vision of the ladder.
 There God blessed him and reaffirmed his name as "Israel."
 Later Jacob's beloved wife Rachel died while giving birth to Benjamin.
 Perhaps because of this, Jacob esteemed his son Joseph above his other sons and made him a colorful tunic indicating his special status in the family.
 For his part, Joseph began having prophetic dreams indicating that he would be elevated above his other family members Reader 2: Gen. 37 - Gen. 39 Jacob's other sons despised Joseph and eventually betrayed him.
 One day they stripped him of his colorful tunic and cast him into a pit, intending to kill him.
 When they saw some Midianite traders pass by, they decided instead to sell him as a slave for 20 pieces of silver.
 The brothers took Joseph's tunic and dipped it in blood, tricking their father Jacob into thinking that wild animals had killed him.
 Meanwhile the Midianites took Joseph to Egypt where he was sold to an Egyptian officer name Potiphar, a servant of Pharaoh.
 Joseph fared well in Potiphar's house until he was falsely accused of a crime and sent to prison Reader 3: Gen. 40-41 While in prison, Joseph correctly interpreted the dream of Pharaoh's wine steward, and two years later, when the Pharaoh was troubled about a dream, the steward recalled Joseph's ability and commended him to Pharaoh.
-Reader 4: The Pharaoh then called for Joseph, who listened to the dream and correctly interpreted it to mean that after seven years of plenty would come seven years of great famine upon the land.
-When asked for his advice, Joseph recommended that food should be stored over the next seven years to prepare for the famine that would come.
-The king then appointed Joseph to oversee the entire project and named him Viceroy over all of Egypt. en. :37-57
+Reader 4: en.
+1:37-57